mindcloud69/NPPTextFX/README.md

 # GitHub fork
 Regardless what's been said before, there are people who would like to continue using TextFX.
 As the project has been dead for 9 years, it was about time to do something about it.

 Original source code for version 0.25 (dated 2008) can be fround from https://sourceforge.net/projects/npp-plugins/files/TextFX/.
-That code can be made to build on modern Visual Studio and it supports Unicode, but 64-bit build is impossible.
+That code can be made to build on modern Visual Studio and it supports Unicode, but 64-bit build is ~~impossible~~ now available.

 # Bugs